top of page

 Julie Mariouw leads writing workshops designed

 to help writers bypass their inner critic; go directly to images, feelings, & memories; and tap into the healing power of writing.
-Julie creates writing prompts using metaphor, the senses, polarity and the physical body, to expand writers' imaginations & increase their creativity.
+Julie creates writing prompts using metaphor, the senses, polarity, the physical body, and the power of nature to expand writers' imaginations & increase their creativity.
 Julie is an Amherst Writers & Artists Affiliate, and is certified to lead workshops in the AWA method.

 Julie believes that: